nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `target CALORIE`

 * `CALORIE` can only take on integer values between 0 and 2147483647.
-* The initial target calorie intake is set at 2000 calories.
+* The default target calorie intake is set at 2000 calories (this is based on the average Daily Recommended Calorie Intake across both genders).

 Example: